mahsankhaan/kubernetes_with_jenkins/README.md

 ```

 ### Step 6.
 Configure Kubernetes Plugin

-In order for Jenkins to be able to launch pods for running jobs, we have to configure the service account credentials.
+* First Go to Manage Jenkins from the menu and then Manage Plugins.
+From the Available tab, find the Kubernetes plugin and install it.

-* Nagivate to Manage Jenkins > Configure System > Cloud > Add a new cloud, then select “Kubernetes”
+* Nagivate to Manage Jenkins > Manage Nodes & Cloud > Cloud > Add a new cloud, then select “Kubernetes”

 * Under kubernetes cloud details > Credentials select __Add__ > Jenkins
+  Kind= secret file , upload config file (~./kube/config)
 * Select Test connection output must be __Connected to Kubernetes v1.19.9+IKS__